BorisBrock/HeidelBridge/README.md

 ## Programming your ESP32

 - Start by cloning or downloading this repository.
+- Copy the file `Credentials.cpp.template` to `Credentials.cpp`.
-- Change the SSID and password in `WifiConnection.cpp` to match your home network settings.
+- Change the SSID and password in `Credentials.cpp` to match your home network settings.
 - Compile the project.
 - Now connect your ESP32 via USB and upload the firmware.